 • to establish and expand the network of practitioners in the region and build partnerships between practitioners and scholars, to foster information exchange related to nonviolent organizing and mobilization for social justice, human rights and democratic rule of law.

-- Eastern European Regional Institute, Kyiv, Ukraine, summer 2019
+- Second Eastern European Regional Institute, Kyiv, Ukraine, September 2019

 Kyiv, Ukraine.
 August 19-August 26, 2018